prasannax1/starships/README.md

 The warp core of the *Vulture* is much more powerful than a ship of this size would indicate, and even at it's top speed of Warp 9.95 it consumes only 25% of the power output.
 The overpowered warp core is mainly used to power the phaser array, which is what enables the *Vulture* to take out ships several times its size without breaking a sweat.

+#### Note

+Like the *Magpie* the cargo hold of the *Vulture* can also hold a *Bumblebee* class shuttle.
+Unlike the *Magpie*, the shuttle can be launched and retrieved without venting the atmosphere, thanks to the *Vultures* shields.

+### Deployment

+The *Aviary* contains two squadrons of 3 *Vulture* ships each.
+These are contained in the lower hangars of sections 8 and 9.

+The *Vulture*s are used to escort the *Aviary* in flight through troubled space, and patrol the ship from a few AUs away when the ship drops to impulse.
+The *Vulture* is not used as a first response ship, since the massive warp core of the *Vulture* takes too long to power up from rest.

 ## White Owl Class

 ![Scout Ship](images/scout/main.png)